 If you can stay motivated for a longer period of time and are willing to sacrifice early on victories in order to save in interest, the avalanche method will be better for you.
 It’s important to stay patient and driven if you go with this strategy.
 Try creating a visual reminder of your progress, and consider asking a trusted friend to be your accountability partner.

 Other Debt Repayment Strategies

-The snowball and avalanche methods aren’t your only options when it comes to debt relief.
+The snowball and avalanche methods aren’t your only options when it comes to paying off debt.
 You may choose to prioritize your debts based on emotional impact instead of by balance or interest rate.
 Others have found success using a combination of both the avalanche and snowball methods, making a unique priority list that makes the most sense to them.
-If your debts are too overwhelming to address on your own, you may benefit more from a professional debt relief program.
+If your debts are too overwhelming to address on your own, you may benefit more from a professional debt resolution program.

 In the end, motivation is the biggest factor when it comes to paying off debt.
 If you consistently make more than your minimum payments, look for additional ways to save, and avoid taking on additional debt, your hard work can lead to major results.